reaktoro/reaktoro/docs/markdown/installation.md

 | Fedora | `sudo yum install boost boost-devel`
 | Arch Linux | `pacman -Ss boost boost-libs py++`

-You will also need to install [Python](https://www.python.org/) libraries and some Python packages such as [Numpy](http://www.numpy.org/):
+You will also need to install [Python](https://www.python.org/) libraries and some Python packages such as [Numpy](http://www.numpy.org/).
+Because [Boost.Python] in most Linux systems has been compiled using Python 2.x, and not Python 3.x, we need to install Python 2.x packages:

 | OS | Command
 |----|---------